badulion/dynabench/README.md

-# Dynabench: A benchmark dataset for learning dynamical systems from data
+# Dynabench: A benchmark dataset for learning dynamical systems from mesh data

 This is the repository containing the data generation algorithms as well as all baseline models for the __Dynabench: A benchmark dataset for learning dynamical systems from data__ paper (not out yet!)